cedar-policy/rfcs/text/0073-entity-slicing.md

   resource.metadata.owner == principal
 };

-// allow read if the user's ancestor is a global admin permit( principal, action in [Action::"Read"], resource
+// allow read if the user is a global admin permit( principal in User::"GlobalAdmin", action in [Action::"Read"], resource
-)
-when
-{
-  principal in User::"GlobalAdmin"
-};
+);
 ```

 Now, we would like to answer the question: given a request that a **User** would like to **Read** a **Document,** what data is required?